From magnetoelectric response to optical activity: Introduction

 \section{Introduction}

-\textit{Optical activity} refers to the rotation of the plane of polarization of light as it propagates through a medium; it arises from a difference in the phase velocities of right- and left-handed circularly polarized light.
+In a material that is \textit{optically active} the plane of polarization of light rotates as the light propagates through the medium; the rotation is associated with a difference in the phase velocities of right- and left-handed circularly polarized light.
 The frequency dependence of the rotation is called \textit{optical rotary dispersion}, and the associated difference in absorption of light of the different circular polarizations is called \textit{circular dichroism}.

-The study of optical activity has a long history: Pasteur was the first to associate it with structural dissymmetry \footnote{Cited in \cite{Pasteur}}, and as early as 1928 its first quantum mechanical description was given by Rosenfeld \cite{Rosenfeld}.
+The study of optical activity has a long history.
+Pasteur was the first to associate it with structural dissymmetry \footnote{Cited in Ref.~\cite{Pasteur}}, and as early as 1928 its first quantum mechanical description was given by Rosenfeld \cite{Rosenfeld}.
 This phenomenon is most often observed in liquid solutions.
 The usual solvent, water, is not itself optically active, but the solution is optically active if the symmetry group characterizing the structure of the solute molecules contains no improper rotations.
 Early theoretical treatments involved models of solute molecules based on at least two coupled oscillators at different sites in each molecule \cite{Kirkwood}, and it was natural to associate optical activity with the variation of the electromagnetic field across the molecule.
 However, an alternate approach \footnote{See, e.g., van Kranendonk and Sipe \cite{Sipe1976}} is to consider the electric and magnetic multipole moments of each molecule as a whole, and to describe their response to the electromagnetic field and its derivatives at a nominal center of the molecule.
 Optical activity is then typically associated with the response of the electric dipole moment to both the magnetic field and the symmetrized derivative of the electric field, of the magnetic dipole moment to the electric field, and of the electric quadrupole moment to the electric field.
 For studies of solutions the last contribution is not relevant in practice, since it vanishes when averaged over all orientations of the solute molecules \cite{Dunn}.